uwlib-cams/sinopia_maps/md/describing_printMonograph_aggregates.md

 ## Option C
 ***Describe the aggregating work without describing the aggregating expression.
 Also describe one or more of the expressions that are aggregated and the works realized by the expressions.***
-- For guidance on describing the aggregating work, see Option B.
+- For guidance on describing the aggregating work, see [Option B](#option-b).
-- For guidance on describing an aggregated expression and the work realized, see option A.
+- For guidance on describing an aggregated expression and the work realized, see [Option A](#option-a).
 ### Recommended for:
 - A collection aggregate where more than three (primary) expressions are aggregated, and a creator of one or more of the expressions or works that are aggregated is deemed useful to users.
 - A parallel aggregate where more than three (primary) expressions are aggregated.
 When describing aggregated expressions, describe the original expression, if present, and at least the first derivative expression in the resource.